terrycojones/tabcast/README.md

 ## Linux

-On Linux `apt-get install redis-server`.
+On Linux `apt-get install redis-server`, and you'll need npm (from https://npmjs.org/).

 # Notes on running your own Tabcast server